felixneussel/Standortplanung/README.md

 ### Return

-- v: solution of the dual problem of the WLP
+- solution of the dual problem of the WLP

+## `median_l1(locations)`

+Finds the solution of a 1-median-problem with Manhattan metric on a 2-d plane.

+### Parameters

+- locations: List of 3-tuples storing the x coordinate, y coordinate and weight (importance) of a location.

+### Return

+- List of length two storing the x coordinate and y coordinate of the median